 1. Call them "Blue-Winged Olives" as most do. the problem is this name has lost all meaning due to being applied to dozens of species across several families (many of which have neither blue wings nor olive bodies).
 Besides, the name was originally coined for a species of British ephemerellid, the family where this common name should properly reside.

 2. Call them "baetids", the Latin name for referring to members of the Baetidae family as a group.
 While technically accurate scientifically, it doesn't tell the listener or reader much about their appearance.

 3. Call them outmoded scientific names - Even calling them by the updated name is usually risky for most species in the field.
 Adding to the difficulty by using names from outdated nomenclatures?
 Talk about confusion...

 4. Call them "little (whatever color they are) quills."
 Perhaps this is the best choice as at least it's more accurately descriptive.

 The fact is many are so similar that even alot of the specimens in the hatch pages can't be keyed below the family level with absolute certainty; at least from what's observable in the photos alone.
 They often require observation with a microscope and extensive knowledge of the subtle differences for accurate determinations.
 So - the next time a fishing buddy identifies a little olive mayfly from a distance using an obsolete name like Baetis vagans, just smile and nod...

 For anglers raised on Schwiebert, Swisher, etc., it is often difficult to locate many important species in the newer literature.
-For those working with older taxonomies and/or angling texts, the following hatch page links may prove helpful:
+When working with older taxonomies and/or angling texts, the following hatch page links may prove helpful: